-The municipality as a coastal municipality has a responsibility to develop an Integrated Coastal Management Program (ICMP) which has been developed and adopted by the councils, both Winnie Madikizela-Mandela Local Municipality and Alfred Nzo District Municipality.
+The municipality as a coastal municipality has a responsibility to develop an Integrated Coastal Management Program (ICMP) which has been developed and adopted by the councils, both Mbizana Local Municipality and Alfred Nzo District Municipality.

-Integrated Waste Management Plan was completed and adopted by Council and was sent to MEC for approval.
+Integrated Waste Management Plan was completed and adopted by Council and has been sent to MEC for approval.
 The municipality gazetted refuse Removal & sanitary by-laws which are currently being reviewed as per the NEMWA.

-The Winnie Madikizela-Mandela Local Municipality has adopted a climate change strategy which has been included in the IDP and is currently being reviewed through the services of a profession service provider.
+The Mbizana Local Municipality has adopted a climate change strategy which has been included in the IDP.